Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-empi-integration/README.md

 		- state = enabled
 	- click save.
 1. Enable CORS and Update FHIR Service Audience:
-	- Naviagte to FHIR Serivce you created earlier
+	- Navigate to FHIR Service you created earlier
 	- Go to `CORS`
 	- Add `*` inside Origins and Headers
 	- Select all the methods and